Beschreibung

 Autorentext

-Rocio Salas-Whalen, MD, is a board-certified endocrinologist specializing in obesity medicine.
+Rocio Salas-Whalen, MD, is board-certified in obesity medicine and fellowship-trained in endocrinology, diabetes, and metabolism.
 A recognized leader in the treatment of obesity, perimenopause, and menopause, she is known for integrating cutting-edge therapies—such as GLP-1 medications—into compassionate, personalized care.
 Originally from Mexico, Dr. Salas-Whalen immigrated to the United States to pursue her dream of becoming a physician.
 Today, she leads a thriving private practice in New York City.
 A sought-after expert in both English- and Spanish-language media, she has been featured on The Mel Robbins Podcast, UnaVision, and more.

 Leseprobe